laravel-notification-channels/twilio/README.md

 TWILIO_FROM=100000000 # optional default from
 TWILIO_ALPHA_SENDER=HELLO # optional
-TWILIO_DEBUG_TO=23423423423 # Set a number that call calls/messages should be routed to for debugging TWILIO_SMS_SERVICE_SID=MG0a0aaaaaa00aa00a00a000a00000a00a # Optional.
-Recommended when sending globally
+TWILIO_DEBUG_TO=23423423423 # Set a number that call calls/messages should be routed to for debugging TWILIO_SMS_SERVICE_SID=MG0a0aaaaaa00aa00a00a000a00000a00a # Optional but recommended
 ```

 ### Advanced configuration